Technigo/project-weather-app/README.md

 # Weather Web App
-the objective was to build a simple weather web app that shows today's weather and temperature and a forecast using a weather API.
+The objective was to build a simple weather web app that shows today's weather and temperature and a forecast using a weather API.

 ## Learning Object
 * What an API is and how to use it